whowechina/groove_pico/README.md

   https://www.nexperia.com/products/mosfets/small-signal-mosfets/2N7002.html
 * 4x SH 1.25mm 3-pin connectors, both through-hole and SMD types are acceptable.
   <img src="doc/sh125_3p.jpg" width="50%">
-* 8x 0603 0.1uF (0.1~1uF all fine) capacitors (C1 to C8), OPTIONAL but strongly recommended.
+* 9x 0603 0.1uF (0.1~1uF all fine) capacitors (C1 to C9), OPTIONAL but recommended.
 * 2x 0603 5.1kohm resistors (R1, R2) for the USB.
 * 5x 0603 10ohm resistors, (1-20ohm all work fine) (R3-R7).
-* Just leave U3 and C9 empty.
-They're for stabilizing the ADC reference voltage, but I think it's just a placebo effect.
+* 1x LM4040A30IDBZ 3.0V shunt voltage reference (U3, SOT23-3), OPTIONAL but recommended.
+Model can be different, as long as it's a SOT23-3 3.0V shunt voltage reference.
+* 1x 0603 100ohm resistor (R5), mandatory when U3 is present.
 * 2x Kailh choc v1 switches, use light linear ones (around 35gf), such as "Red Pro".
   <img src="doc/choc_v1_red_pro.jpg" width="30%">
 * 3x ALPS SKPMAME010 or Panasonic EVQP1K05M 6mm square tactile switches, You can use either one exclusively or a combination of both.